simonwahll/wahllcontent/dart/dart/constants.md

 toc: true
 ---

-Constants are quite similar to a variable.
+Constants are quite similar to a [variables]({{< ref "/dart/dart/variables" >}} "Dart Variables").
 The only difference is that the value of a variable can be changed during run time, constants cannot, therefore they are constants.
 Dart uses the `const` keyword to declare a constant.
 All constants must be initialized with a value at the same time as they are declared, otherwise, the Dart compiler will throw an error.
 You can think of constants as an alias for a value that you, the programmer, define while writing the program and when the Dart compiler does its things it replaces all constants you use with the value you assigned to it.

 ## Syntax